vorburger/LearningKubernetes-CodeLabs/docs/fun/kubecolor.md

 # kubecolor

-Use https://github.com/dty1er/kubecolor to bring some colorize to your bland `kubectl` output:
+Use https://github.com/dty1er/kubecolor to bring some color to your bland `kubectl` output:

     sudo apt install -y kubecolor